 Student disciplinary records are reviewed each semester.
 If a student has a poor record and there has been no improvement in behavior, appropriate action will be taken in the subsequent semester.
-Such action could be probation, strict probation, denial of reregistration in March or dismissal, depending upon the particular situation.
+Such action could be probation, strict probation, denial of re-registration or dismissal, depending upon the particular situation.